Opinion: I am Lula’s lawyer – this is what I can tell you about him

 Last year, the Supreme Court finally annulled his conviction – in part, because of the proven bias of the magistrate.
 The judgment of the UN Human Rights Committee confirms this: it ruled that his trial was demonstrably unfair, the tapping of his telephones (and those of his lawyers) an illegal invasion of his privacy, and that his pre-trial demonisation by the magistrate and his police agents had turned his prosecution into a persecution.

-Lula’s inauguration takes place on January 1.
-Bolsonaro has not, at time of writing, conceded defeat.
+Lula’s inauguration takes place on 1 January.
+Bolsonaro has not, at the time of writing, conceded defeat.
 He relied, in the last week of the campaign , on an enthusiastic video endorsement from Donald Trump – and may try to challenge the result, even though Brazil’s vote counting procedures are state of the art.

 But Lula has overcome all of the obstacles thrown his way by an establishment prepared to do everything in its power to stop him.
 He’s already made history by being elected president of a state that persecuted him, and says he will fight to ensure the will of the people is upheld.